Contingencyplana/storybook_archipelago/a0_0_sailing_mode/template_minigame/README.md

 7. Only activate portals after all tests pass.
 8. Keep documentation up to date for future reference.

+## Bare Bones Skeletal of Text

+This template uses a minimal, text-first scaffold for all nodes, with explicit labels and placeholders for future graphics, sound, and UI.
+See ../../bare_bones_skeletal_of_text.md for the full philosophy and guidelines.

 Quick links

 - taskmaps/README.md — author/planning index